Toshiba walked away from potential buyout talks and Brookfield offer -sources - NewsBreak

 "We are communicating with shareholders explaining the separation plan we announced on Nov.
 12 as well as listening to their opinions," Toshiba said in a statement to Reuters.
 "We will continue our communications with various stakeholders."

+Asked by an investor whether shareholders could "have a voice in the process," Brough said the committee hoped shareholders would agree the break-up offered greater value.

+Reached via a Toshiba spokesperson, Brough confirmed his comments in the transcript but declined to comment further.

-Some shareholders have also taken issue with Toshiba’s decision not to pursue talks with Canada’s Brookfield Asset Management, one of the private equity firms, on a potential minority investment, according to several sources.
+Some shareholders have also taken issue with Toshiba's decision not to pursue talks with Canada's Brookfield Asset Management (BAMa.TO), one of the private equity firms, on a potential minority investment, according to several sources.

 That could have seen Brookfield, which successfully turned around the conglomerate's bankrupt nuclear power business Westinghouse, take a minority stake and help overhaul the business, sources said.